vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 ### In which sequence are callbacks and fallbacks done?

-Vipps can not guarantee a particular sequence, as this depends on user actions, network connectivity/speed, etc. Because of this, it is not possible to base an integration on a specific sequence of events.
+Vipps cannot guarantee a particular sequence, as this depends on user actions, network connectivity/speed, etc. Because of this, it is not possible to base an integration on a specific sequence of events.